 - In dwelling units that are elevated for garage use or to enter and exit the first floor living level, Baltimore County will allow one receptacle and one switch-controlled light in these areas only.
 The switch and receptacle must be placed a minimum of five feet in these areas and the lighting must be placed in or on the underside of the floor joist of the first living level.
 This circuit must be protected by a GFCI circuit breaker.

 - Contact BGE for meter locations and elevations.
 In most cases BGE has been requiring the meter to be at a height of 60 inches to the center of the glass.
-Higher elevations than 60 inches are permitted by BGE: BGE will require a 3'x3' deck with railings, gate and a stairway with railings in order to service the meter.
+Higher elevations than 60 inches are permitted by BGE: BGE will require a 3 feet by 3 feet deck with railings, gate and a stairway with railings in order to service the meter.
 This deck must be dedicated for equipment only and not for an entrance or porch for the dwelling.

 - Oil and gas tanks shall be elevated above flood protection elevation.
 However, oil and gas tank can be installed below flood level if tank is adequately anchored to a concrete slab to avoid flotation.
 Vent pipes and non-liquid tight fill connections on tanks must be terminated two feet above flood protection elevation to avoid infiltration of floodwater into the tank.

-Typical Home Construction In Flood Hazard Areas ( PDF-opens new window) can be downloaded to review and / or print an image, according to the Baltimore County Building Code, of a typical home construction in flood hazard areas.
+Typical Home Construction In Flood Hazard Areas (PDF) can be downloaded to review or print an image of a typical home construction in flood hazard areas, according to the Baltimore County Building Code (PDF).